Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Experiments and Results

 \section{Experiments and Results}

-This section systematically evaluates the proposed \textsc{Rashomon Set Agents} framework on real-world middle-school classroom data.
-The experiments are designed to address a central question: when agents are restricted to local visibility and engage in noisy social interaction, how does micro-level cognitive uncertainty propagate over time and give rise to stable, observable patterns of collective misperception at the group level?
-We present the experimental settings, the main results, key ablations, comparisons with external baselines, and an analysis of classroom-level heterogeneity.
+This section evaluates the proposed subjective-graph LLM-agent framework on data-constrained middle-school classroom simulations.
+The experiments are designed to address a central question: when agents are restricted to local visibility and engage in noisy social interaction, what group-level misperception patterns can emerge in the simulation?
+Section~4.2 addresses RQ1, Section~4.3 addresses RQ2, Section~4.4 addresses RQ3, and Section~4.5 reports exploratory classroom heterogeneity.